whazzabii7/lua-fennel-lens.nvim/README.md

-# fennel-lens.nvim
+# lua-fennel-lens.nvim

-**fennel-lens.nvim** adds syntax highlighting and (optional) LSP support for embedded Fennel code inside Lua files.
+**lua-fennel-lens.nvim** adds syntax highlighting and (optional) LSP support for embedded Fennel code inside Lua files.
 It specifically targets use cases where Fennel is evaluated inline via `fennel.eval(...)`, allowing you to write and maintain hybrid Lua/Fennel code with better developer tooling in Neovim.

 ## Features